CrossTheRoadElec/Phoenix5-Documentation/README.md

 ![](images/LV-configFwdLim.png)

+###### What's the difference between disabled and deactivated?
+LimitSwitchNormal can be defined as disabled when configuring a limit switch.
+This is the same setting as in the Web-Based Config, and as such can be changed in the Web-Based Config.
+The LimitSwitchSource can be defined as deactivated when configuring a limit switch.
+This turns off the limiting in a way that cannot be changed in the Web-Based Config.
+Both of these features are in place to provide the user a way to ensure the motor controller **cannot** be limited if that is the intention.

 ##### Limit Switch Override Enable

 The enable state of the limit switches can be overridden in software.
 This can be called at any time to enable or disable both limit switches.

+This data is optimized to be called within a loop by being a part of a periodic frame.
+Generally you should call this instead of a config if you want to dynamically change whether you are using the limit switch or not inside a loop.
+This value is not persistent across power cycles.

 Java -
 ```Java